-Effective immediately, LawPracticeCLE has suspended all travel for March 2020 events.
+Effective immediately, LawPracticeCLE has suspended all travel through May 31, 2020.
 We apologize in advance for any rescheduling that is necessary and the delay of on-demand course releases.
-Our website will remain active with live webinars scheduled Monday through Friday and a library of ondemand courses for you to take from the safety of your home or office.
+Our website will remain active with live webinars scheduled Monday through Friday and a library of on-demand courses for you to take from the safety of your home or office.

 Our support staff will be monitoring our communication channels should any assistance be needed.
 We understand this may be an inconvenience, and we apologize for the discomfort.
 The safety of our contributors, customers, staff, and community are our primary focus.

 For the most updated information, please refer to Centers for Disease Control and Prevention (CDC) or your local health authority.

 The Supreme Court of the State of Arizona issued an order extending the 2019-2020 CLE and reporting deadlines to December 30, 2020 (previously June 30 and September 15 respectively).
 Please note, the 2020-2021 cycle remains unchanged.
 For more information, please see the official FAQ here.

 The Supreme Court of the State of Delaware issued an order temporarily waiving the Live credit requirement for attorneys who have not yet completed their 2019 requirement.
 If you qualify for this, you must (1) verify your transcript and plan to make up your deficiency by April 30, 2020, (2) complete the plan by May 31, 2020, and (3) report completion by June 15, 2020.